 Looking out from the Pavement Cafe at the water of the lake and the mountains rising out of the lake at a distance

 … very restful !!

 We came upon these wonderful big wooden doors tied together with a chain.
-AWESOME !!! in the beauty and the whimsical contrast between the timber door ////the informal stone walls and pebbled paving, it was AWESOME !!!
+In the beauty and the whimsical contrast between the timber door, the informal stone walls and pebbled paving, it was AWESOME !!!

 I was really struck by this beautiful well looked after tree.
-There was the trunk, the base of the trunk, the branches high overhead and the large broad leaves which formed a thick canopy overhead.
+There was the trunk, the base of the trunk with the wonderful protuberances, the branches high overhead and the large broad leaves which formed a thick canopy overhead.
 It was an oak tree.